checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/importing-traces/troubleshooting-missing-spans.md

 Missing spans, also known as orphan spans, are segments of a trace that are disconnected from either their parent spans or from the root span.

-An instrumented distributed system, will emit spans creating a hierarchical chain that follows the flow of the request through the different components and services.
+An instrumented distributed system will emit spans, creating a hierarchical chain that follows the flow of the request through the different components and services.

-When a span is missing, they create a whole in this chain, making it difficult to diagnose issue and understand the full picture.
+When a span is missing, they create a hole in this chain, making it difficult to diagnose issues and understand the full picture.
+If this happens, you will notice a span missing from the visualization in Checkly.

 When viewing trace details, a span might be missing in the Checkly visualization.
-Using contextual span data, about the trace it belongs to, and it's parent span; Checkly displays any missing pieces on the span chain, so that you can identify which application or service might be incorrectly instrumented.
+Checkly uses contextual span data—such as the trace it belongs to and its parent span—to display any missing pieces in the span chain.
+This helps you identify which application or service may be incorrectly instrumented.

 ![Trace with missing spans](/docs/images/otel/traces-missing-spans.png)

 ## Troubleshooting missing spans

 Missing spans can happen due to various reasons.
-Wether you're sending data to Checkly directly from your applications and services, or through the OpenTelemetry Collector, these are steps to confirm everything is properly setup.
+Whether you're sending data to Checkly directly from your applications and services, or through the OpenTelemetry Collector, these are steps to confirm everything is properly set up.

 ### Verify sampling strategy